-As an example, Mr. Martin pointed to the NYC Housing Partnership's role as Administering Agent for the City's Inclusionary Housing Program.
+As an example, Martin pointed to the NYC Housing Partnership's role as administering agent for the city's Inclusionary Housing Program.

-By serving as Administering Agent and as Marketing Agent, the NYC Housing Partnership enhances the success of the Inclusionary Housing Program by offering our affordable housing expertise, professional staff and long-term relationship with HPD to market and lease-up or sell IH units in accordance with HPD approved marketing guidelines.
+By serving as administering agent and as marketing agent, the NYC Housing Partnership enhances the success of the Inclusionary Housing Program by offering its affordable housing expertise, professional staff and long-term relationship with HPD to market and lease-up or sell IH units in accordance with HPD approved marketing guidelines.
 The NYC Housing Partnership advertises and promotes IH units to a broad market base, targeting apartment seekers meeting the income requirements, and reviews applicants to determine their eligibility for an IH unit.
 The NYC Housing Partnership also streamlines and standardizes the required annual reporting, lessening the compliance burden borne by developers.

-Mr. Martin said that the scale of demand for inclusionary housing is underscored by the "tens of thousands of applications that are received by HPD for each available affordable unit offered through the City's 'lottery."
+According to Martin, the scale of demand for inclusionary housing is underscored by the "tens of thousands of applications that are received by HPD for each available affordable unit offered through the city's 'lottery.'"

-"The NYC Housing Partnership has over 30 years of experience reviewing applications for income-restricted housing.
-This extensive track record partnering with government agencies on myriad affordable housing programs enables us to offer this valuable experience and expertise to developers as a third-party agent," said Mr. Martin.
+"The NYC Housing Partnership has over 30 years of experience reviewing applications for incomerestricted housing.
+This extensive track record partnering with government agencies on myriad affordable housing programs enables us to offer this valuable experience and expertise to developers as a third-party agent," said Martin.